ROS

 Installation

-Noetic is also available through an unofficial user repo: Unofficial user repositories#arch4edu
+You can install ros-noetic-desktop-fullAUR.
+It is also available through an unofficial user repository: Unofficial user repositories#arch4edu.

 catkin_make in Melodic